-This report, based on the results from our annual survey of schools, identifies equity issues related to fundraising and fees in Ontario’s publicly funded schools.
-Over 1200 schools across Ontario participated in the survey, and the findings show that fundraising inequities appear to be growing, despite the introduction of provincial fundraising guidelines in 2012.
+This report, based on the results from our annual school survey, identifies equity issues related to fundraising and fees in Ontario’s publicly funded schools.
+Fundraising inequities appear to be growing, despite the introduction of provincial fundraising guidelines in 2012.

 Fundraising and fees in Ontario’s schools